adiwg/mdBook/mdtranslator/responseHash.md

 __writerMessages:__ *string[]* - an array of quoted string messages.
 If writerPass is 'false', set one or more messages to assist user in fixing file data problems.
 Set by writer.

 __writerOutput:__ *string* - output file returned from the writer.
 Set by writer.

+__writerShowTags:__ *Boolean* If 'true' tags are indluced in the XML output for empty elements.

+__writerMissingIdCount:__ *string* counter for creating unique elements IDs for ISO elements that require an ID but one was not provide in the input metadata file.

+__translatorVersion:__ *string* current version of the mdTranslator.